Mohamed-awad/blog/readme.md

 ## you can do

-* you can publish posts and make comments
+* you can publish posts, make comments, like posts
+* you can see posts for other people
 * you can Subscribe our blog to RSS Feed
+* you can edit or delete your posts
+* you can signup/login/logout with github, facebook, google, instagram
+* you can see api for all apps in this project
+* you can see your information and your posts and posts you liked in your profile page

 ## Install

 * you need to install python3
 * you need to install pip or pip3 package
-* you can signup/logout  and login in common way or with github, facebook, google, instagram
-* you can see api for all apps in this project

 ## Run the project